What is Identity and Access Management (IAM)?

 Download NowThe future of IAM

-Analysis from the CrowdStrike® Falcon OverWatch™ threat hunting team indicates that 80% of breaches are identity-driven.
-These modern attacks often bypass the traditional cyber kill chain by directly leveraging compromised credentials to accomplish lateral movements and launch bigger, more catastrophic attacks.
+Modern identity-driven attacks often bypass the traditional cyber kill chain by directly leveraging compromised credentials to accomplish lateral movements and launch bigger, more catastrophic attacks.

-Shrink the identity attack surface with CrowdStrike Falcon® Identity Protection
+Shrink the identity attack surface with CrowdStrike Falcon Identity Protection